jackhumbert/in_world_navigation/readme.md

 ## Installation

-[Get the latest release here](https://github.com/jackhumbert/in_world_navigation/releases) - `packed-v*.zip` in the release contains all of the requirements listed below at their most up-to-date versions (at the time of release).
-Simply extract it and copy the contents in your game's installation folder.
-If you're upgrading, you may want to delete the contents of the `r6/scripts/in_world_navigation` folder, since files may have been renamed/removed.
+[Get the latest release here](https://github.com/jackhumbert/in_world_navigation/releases), or [grab the latest CI build here (developers only)](https://github.com/jackhumbert/in_world_navigation/actions).
+If you're upgrading, you may want to delete the `r6/scripts/in_world_navigation` folder, since files may have been renamed/removed.

-If you want to install the mod outside of a release (not recommended), the `build/` folder in the repo contains all of the mod-specific files that you can drag into your game's installation folder.

 ## Requirements